4: The Exchange

 Una shrank away, blinking in stunned silence.

-"Sorry, sorry.
-I didn't mean—I just …."
+“Sorry, sorry.
+I didn’t mean—I just ….”
 He took a slow breath.
-He remembered Dad's words:
+He heard Dad’s voice in his mind:

 In through the nose, out through the mouth.